nfuhs/go-ci-fw/README.md

 # go-ci-fw
-Blog post about howto get started with Continous Integration in Go
+Howto get started with Continous Integration in Go using Cirrus CI